Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/13_chapter-10.md

 Variable:set_with_sound(true/false)
 ```

-This uses built in sound names:
+These uses built in sound names:

-1.timer_hurry
+1. timer_hurry

-2.timer
+2. timer

 The sound will go slower the more seconds.
 It will go faster with only a few milliseconds.